Alan-Baylis/TerrainModifier/Assets/TerrainModifier/Readme.txt

     "Modify" operate can not be recovered, make sure you have a backup of target terrain data.

-    Don't set a negative value to the "Raise Height" unless you know the terrain data inside out.
+    Don't set a negative value to the Raise Height unless you know the terrain data inside out.
 --------------------------------------------------------------------------
   [Resource]